A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 OASDI (Old Age, Survivors, and Disability Insurance).
 The Social Security programs that pay monthly benefits to retired workers and their spouses and children, to survivors of deceased workers, and to disabled workers and their spouses and children.

 Off-budget.
 Federal government expenditures on certain programs, agencies, and government sponsored enterprises that are accounted for separately in the budget to prevent spending changes or avoid a conflict of interest.
-Examples “off-budget” programs include Social Security and the Post Office.
+Examples “off-budget” programs include Social Security and the US Post Office.
 The Federal Reserve is an “off-budget” government agency to maintain its autonomy when making policy decisions.

 Office of Management and Budget (OMB): An office of the executive branch that develops the president’s budget and evaluates the effectiveness of the executive branch’s programs and policies.